Coychurch Lower: Landmarks

 Coychurch Lower has several buildings of note.
-In the village of Coychurch is the church of St. Crallo, one of the largest churches in Glamorgan.
-Thought to be built on the site of a Celtic clas, St Crallo is a 13th-century cruciform church, described by English historian Edward Augustus Freeman as making "an admiral model for a small colonial cathedral".
+In the village of Coychurch is the church of St Crallo, one of the largest churches in Glamorgan.
+Thought to be built on the site of a Celtic clas, St Crallo is a 13th-century cruciform church, described by the English historian Edward Augustus Freeman as making "an admiral model for a small colonial cathedral".
 The church has undergone several restorations, including interior work in 1871 by John Prichard and a reconstruction of the south transept in 1888 by F.R.
 Kempson.
-St Crallo's also contains several monuments, including a 14th-century figure of a praying monk and a memorial to Welsh lexicographer Thomas Richards.
+St Crallo also contains several monuments, including a 14th-century figure of a praying monk and a memorial to Welsh lexicographer Thomas Richards.

 Also in Coychurch is the Mid Glamorgan Crematorium, one of the last commissions of Maxwell Fry.
 The building is notable for its stained glass windows, described as one of the most important recent displays in the county.
-Other buildings of note include the headquarters of the South Wales Police and Coed-y-Mwstwr, a 19th-century country house in the Tudor style.
+Other buildings of note include the headquarters of South Wales Police and Coed-y-Mwstwr, a 19th-century country house in the Tudor style.